Gunfighter: Famous gunfights

-The image of two gunslingers with violent reputations squaring off in a street is a Hollywood invention.
-However, face-to-face fast draw shootouts did occur in the real West.
+The most famous type of gunfight in popular imagination, however, were the one-on-one "quick-draw" duels that happened in the Old West.
+Although the frequency of such incidents is greatly exaggerated in popular culture, a number of individual shootouts that ulitized such fast draw did occur, though rarely.
 These duels were first recorded in the South, brought by emigrants to the American Frontier as a crude form of the "code duello," a highly formalized means of solving disputes between gentlemen with swords or guns that had its origins in European chivalry.
-By the second half of the 19th century, few Americans still fought duels to solve their problems, and became a thing of the past in the United States by the start of the 20th century.
+By the second half of the 19th century, few Americans still fought duels to solve their problems, and it became a thing of the past in the United States by the start of the 20th century.
 Writer Wyatt-Brown in his book "Southern Honor: Ethics and Behavior in the Old South" described dueling in the American frontier as a "custom", and was primarily used for teenage disputes, rise in rank, status, and scapegoating.
+Some well-known examples included: